LostCore/fuel_i18n/README.md

 ## Usage

-1 - Set desidered language and langcodes in config\i18n.php
+1 - Copy config\i18n.php in APPPATH/config and set the desidered values

 2 - Use following tags in templates